 Ding!
 It’s Done

 The Sausage One

-So we have the traditionally cooked Real Good Foods Sausage Breakfast sandwich.
-This actually turned out really nice.
-This is a really nice looking egg for a product that's frozen.
+So we have the cooked Real Good Foods Sausage Breakfast sandwich.
+This actually turned out nice.
+This is a nice looking egg for a product that's frozen.
 A lot of times frozen breakfast sandwiches don’t even look like real eggs.
-It looks like it was powdered eggs at some point, but this looks like eggs.
+It looks like it was powdered eggs at some point, but this looks like real eggs.

 The Bacon One

-Okay the bacon one is next.
+Okay, the bacon one is next.
 No magic method for the bacon one, it's pretty much the same thing.
-The bacon's thinner, but otherwise they really are about the same size.
+The bacon's thinner, but otherwise they are about the same size.

 The difference in the weight of the sausage is 149 g, where's the bacon is 113 g.
-What's interesting about this bacon is that it's like real strips of bacon not some kind of weird Canadian bacon or something larger.
-It's like it's strips of bacon that you could identify which is always a great sign of quality product.
+What's interesting about this bacon is that its real strips of bacon.
+It's not some kind of weird Canadian bacon or something larger.
+It's like it's strips of bacon that you could identify which is always a great sign of a quality product.

-These Real Good Foods breakfast sandwiches both turned out really nice.
-They were really easy to make, the quality of the product is really evident and they really tasted great!
+These Real Good Foods breakfast sandwiches both turned out nice.
+They were easy to make, the quality of the product is evident and they tasted great!